azaghal/Factorio-ConstructionPlannerContinued/README.md

 -   Unapproved ghosts selected with any cut/copy/blueprint/deconstruct tool show-up as "placeholder" ghosts (check-marks).
 -   Undoing deletion with combination of approved and unapproved ghosts results in two separate undo steps.
 -   Construction bots already en route to approved ghosts will not turn around until they reach the build site.
 However, no unapproved entities will be built.
 Compare this to deconstruction of a ghost, when the bots do turn around immediatelly.
+-   Approving/unapproving itself cannot be undone.
+When ghost entities get approved, and personal robots construct them, undoing will _not_ cause those newly built entities to be marked for deconstruction.
+Approve/unapprove actions themselves are not put into the undo queue.
+Be careful not to accidentally undo some unrelated part of the base in this manner.

 Roadmap